-We represent vendors and suppliers of perishable agricultural commodities, including local and out-of-state growers, dealers, brokers, commission merchants, grocery wholesalers, retailers and other agribusinesses, litigating claims against non-paying produce buyers and purchasers in federal court when settlement efforts fail.
+We represent growers and shippers of perishable agricultural commodities, including local and out-of-state growers, dealers, brokers, commission merchants, grocery wholesalers, retailers and other agribusinesses, litigating claims against non-paying produce buyers and purchasers in federal court when settlement efforts fail.
 We also advise clients regarding informal and formal reparation proceedings before the United States Department of Agriculture (“USDA”).
 Claims are typically governed by the federal Perishable Agricultural Commodities Act, 1930, as amended (“PACA”).

 Some of our notable experience includes:

 - Successfully represented out-of-state and local PACA Trust creditors (unpaid produce vendors and suppliers) as lead and local counsel in federal lawsuits against local PACA Trust debtors (non-paying produce buyers and purchasers) and their principals.
 Secured judgment on behalf of local produce creditor against out-of-state produce debtors.

 - Obtained prompt settlement of PACA lawsuits shortly after initiating litigation, resulting in more favorable recoveries on behalf of produce vendors and suppliers net of attorneys’ fees.